JBSinc/vue3-formulate/README.md

   The core of Vue Formulate for Vue 3.
 A port of the original vue 2 formulate code to be compatible with the options api on Vue 3

 - **@vue3-formulate/nuxt (nuxt-module)**
-  Nuxt 3 module integration, making it easy to use Vue Formulate in your Nuxt projects.
-This is a rewrite of the previous nuxt module now as it's own package and built on nuxt/kit for nuxt 3 and is 1 to 1 versioning with vue3-formulate and will be released together as separate npm packages.
+  Nuxt 3 module integration.
+This is a rewrite of the previous nuxt module, it is now it's own package and built on nuxt/kit for nuxt 3 and will have 1 to 1 versioning with vue3-formulate and will be released together as separate npm packages.
+So if a new version of vue3-formulate releases a new version of vue3-formulate-nuxt will also release.

 - **examples**
   This is a port of the previous examples but is now a nuxt 3 project that consumes the new nuxt 3 module and vue3-formulate.
   The "Specimens" and examples are the same.

+- ** cypress **
+  TODO, ignore

+- ** test **
+  TODO, tests broken currently, will work on porting them to vitest.

 ## Installation

 If you just need vue3-formulate for vue 3

 ```
-npm install @vue3-formulate
+npm install vue3-formulate
 ````

 If you want vue3-formulate on nuxt you can just install the module